nima9/csc322-p1/README.md

-<details><summary>How to run "sat2sud.py".
-Every sat2sud.py
+<details><summary>How to run "sat2sud.py", "sat2sud1.py", "sat2sud2.py", "sat2sud3.py".</summary>

-file is the same however we have different iterations for each extended task to match the extended task requirements as requested in the project document.</summary>
+#### Every sat2sud.py file is the same however we have different iterations for each extended task to match the extended task requirements as requested in the project document.
+The reason for multiple files is to follow the requirements based off the PDF.

 ##### To run the `sat2sud.py` in the UVIC Linux server, the command will be: